saadmk11/comment-webpage-screenshot/README.md

     - run: docker build -t local .
     # Run the Docker Image
     # You need to run this detached (-d)
-    # so that the action is not blocked and can move on to the next step
+    # so that the action is not blocked
+    # and can move on to the next step
-    # You Need to publish the port on the host.
+    # You Need to publish the port on the host (-p 8000:8000)
     # So that it is reachable outside the container
     - run: docker run --name demo -d -p 8000:8000 local
     # Sleep for few seconds and let the container start